ScratcherAwesomeMinecraft2005/audacity/README.md

 ## About this fork

-This is my own custom build of Audacity with a few small changes.
-For now, it's just a higher refresh rate for the track view.
+This is my own custom build of Audacity with a few small changes:
+- Increased track view refresh rate (due to a bug in Audacity, this requires playback at a high sample rate to work reliably, such as 384000 Hz)
+- Increased slider ranges for Compressor

 ## Users